OntimizeWeb/docs/docs/guide/11-app-config.md

 - **permissionsConfiguration:** permissions service configuration object.
 - **exportConfiguration**: export configuration object required only with `Ontimize Boot version 3.9.0 or above`
   -  **path**: the export path used in the remote package query compatible.
+- **nameConvention**: Indicates the naming format to which database column names will be transformed when exposed through REST API requests.
+  Column names will be converted to `upper`,`lower` or `database`
+  - `upper`: All letters in column names will be converted to uppercase (e.g., `USER_ID`).
+  - `lower`: All letters in column names will be converted to lowercase (e.g., `user_id`).
+  - `database`: Column names will be used as defined in the component configuration, without any transformation (e.g., `UserId` or `USER_ID`, depending on how they are stored).

 # Package.json configuration